YubicoLabs/yed-spoke-example/README.md

 1. In the **Input Variables** widget, click the **+ Create Variable* button
 2. Set the **Name** to `delivery_type`
 3. Drag the **Delivery Type** data pill from the data pane to the **Value** field.
 You can now reference the Delivery Type in your script as `inputs.delivery_type`.
-4. Repeat steps 1-3 for each of the action input varables
+4. Repeat steps 1-3 for each of the action input variables

   ![](/images/23-script-input.png)